 •A solid line indicates the direct Track To Destination from your current GPS location when a Destination is selected.
 A dashed black and white line indicates the current GPS direct heading to your selected Destination.
 A red dashed line indicates your current GPS ground track.

 •To get the Distance to and from any point from your current location, long-press any point on the chart with GPS acquired.
-There is much more information provided too, depending upon the Map point you choose to long-press.
+There is a scrollable list with much more information provided too, depending upon the Map point you choose to long-press and what weather and other info you’ve downloaded before flight or acquired with ADS-B In.

-For more Help and info on many more useful functions and the latest features, or to help us and other users by sharing your tips and tricks or questions and requests please visit our Forum.
+For more Help and info on many more useful functions and the latest features please see our YouTube Channel, or to help us and other users by sharing your tips and tricks or questions and requests please visit our Forum.

 To view an HTML (web page code format) file of the current “offline” Help file built into Avare, visit this source document page.
 The most convenient way to view the file is to copy the entire page, and paste it into a text document (use a plain text editor like Notepad or TextEdit, or use “SaveAs Text” in a word processor).
 If you name that file with a .html extension (e.g. AvareHelp.html), it will open in any web browser on any computer or Android device so that you can conveniently read it offline or print it.
 Note that this source document is the actual Help page built into Avare, so the easiest way to view it on any Android device is usually to simply use the Help feature in Avare.